Tunde Adebimpe

 Babatunde Omoroga Adebimpe (born February 25, 1975) is an American musician, singer, songwriter, and actor.
 He is best known as a founding member and co-lead vocalist of the Brooklyn-based band TV on the Radio, with whom he has recorded five studio albums.
 In April 2025, Adebimpe released his debut solo album, Thee Black Boltz.

 As an actor, Adebimpe has appeared in the films Twisters, Spider-Man: Homecoming, Marriage Story and Rachel Getting Married, in addition to several independent feature films.
 He appeared in the 2024 science fiction television series Star Wars: Skeleton Crew, and provided voice acting on the animated series Strange Planet, Lazor Wolf, Pantheon, and Tuca & Bertie.

 Early and personal life

 Adebimpe was born into a Nigerian immigrant family in the United States.
 He attended Shady Side Academy in Fox Chapel, Pennsylvania for high school, where he is still active on the board.
 His deceased father was a psychiatrist in Pittsburgh.
-He is married to French cartoonist Domitille Collardey, with whom he has a child.
+Adebimpe is married to French cartoonist Domitille Collardey, with whom he has a daughter.